HeinzTempl/newcase-lm/README.md

 **Your on-premise AI briefing pipeline for legal professionals.**

-Drop your case files — contracts, court decisions, emails, scanned PDFs, whatever you've got — and Newcase LM reads them, extracts the facts, connects the dots across documents, and delivers two things: a **confidential case briefing** for your team, and a **fully anonymized prompt** ready to send to any cloud AI (Claude, GPT-4, Gemini) without exposing a single name, address, or case number.
+Drop your case files — contracts, court decisions, emails, scanned PDFs, whatever you've got — and Newcase LM reads them, extracts the facts, connects the dots across documents, and delivers two things: a **confidential case briefing** for your team, and a **fully anonymized prompt** ready to send to any cloud AI (Claude, ChatGPT, Gemini) without exposing a single name, address, or case number.

 Everything runs locally on your machine.
 Nothing leaves your network.
 Ever.